ts-docs/ts-docs/docsPages/Guides/Options.md

 ### name

-The name of the project.
+The name of the project that appears in the sidebar.
 Name of irst provided entry point is by default.

 ### out